Patient Access To Regenerative Health

 What We Do

-The Regenerative Outcomes Foundation is a 501(c)3 tax-exempt charitable organization that serves both patients seeking healing through regenerative medicine and the providers seeking to provide it.
+The Regenerative Outcomes Foundation is a 501(c)3 tax-exempt charitable organization that serves both patients seeking healing through regenerative medicine and the researchers seeking to develop it.

 Our current initiatives include:

-Developing patient counseling protocols.
+• Developing patient counseling protocols.
 There is much that providers and patients alike have yet to understand regarding the complex emotional, behavioral, social, and spiritual factors that impact patient outcomes, functioning, and quality of life.
-The Foundation partners with private and public sector stakeholders to help discover answers through specialized projects and clinical trial co-studies.
+The Foundation collaborates with private and public sector stakeholders to help discover answers through specialized projects and support for clinical trials that consider quality of life and emotional well-being.

-Advancing a national regenerative medicine clinical registry.
-As part of a nationwide coalition of key thought leaders and influencers, the Foundation is active in raising awareness, providing advisory support, advocating for, and actively pursuing social policy change to bring a robust data tracking solution to current practitioners researching the clinical benefits and outcomes of cellular medicine in the context of their practice.
-In collaboration with industry stakeholders, we bring the patient voice to the process, with a focus on driving commitment to regulatory compliance and building evidenced-based opportunities for patients to achieve the best outcomes available in real time.
+• Advancing robust regenerative medicine data collection.
+As part of a nationwide coalition of key thought leaders and influencers, the Foundation is active in raising awareness, providing advisory support, advocating for, and actively pursuing social policy change to bring a commitment to clinical trials and real-world evidence to current practitioners researching cellular medicine in the context of their practice.
+Information is power, and proper use of data informs regulators to help make decisions on the need for clinical trials for a diverse patient population.
+We focus on helping all stakeholders lean into regulatory compliance and build evidenced-based data to support safe drug development and rapid access.